czj-Crazy/rails-pangu/README.md

 #### Default blacklist with redis

-Redis is a good option for `blacklist` that will allow fast in memory access to the list.
+The capability of redis to get access to memory bank is so strong that it is a pleasant choice to fulfill `blacklist`.
 In `jwt_blacklist` record, we implement blacklist with redis.
-By setting `redis` expiration time to be the same as `jwt token` expiration time, this token can be automatically deleted from redis when the token expires.
+By setting `redis` expiration time equal to `jwt token`'s, this token can be automatically deleted from redis when the token expires.

 ```ruby
   def self.jwt_revoked?(payload, user)